BWRAP-UofC/Portal-User-Guide/files/index.md

 - Export as a CSV file
 - Export as PDF

+ZIP archive is recommended for exporting and importing.

 ## References

 1. Spatial Data on the Web Best Practices